GoInterject/GoInterject.github.io/bApps/bFinancials/AddingNotes.md

-Then, if a comments column doesn't exist in your report, insert a column as the right most column for your report.
+Then, if a comments column doesn't exist in your report, insert a column as the rightmost column of your report.